 The spiritual fruit of kindness can be shared in simple ways—like slicing apples.

-This devotion is to memorialize a remarkable lady named Angela Marcos, wife of Pastor Victor Marcos.
+This original version of Angela’s Apple was shared in Lima, Peru and Virginia Beach to memorialize a remarkable lady named Angela Marcos, wife of Pastor Victor Marcos.
 It is my prayer that Angela will always be remembered for her kindness and her devotion to her family and to her beloved Jesus Christ.

 The devotion version of Angela’s Apple has been published at CBN (see Angela’s Apple-Devotion) and on this site in English and in Spanish (see La Manza de Angela).